bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Fixed Header or Footer</h4>

-One of the most common uses of fixed positioning is to build a fixed header, or footer, anchored to one side of a page.
-As a user scrolls the element stays prevalent, always within the viewport for users to interact with.
+<p>One of the most common uses of fixed positioning is to build a fixed header,
+or footer, anchored to one side of a page.
+As a user scrolls the element stays prevalent, always within the viewport for users to interact with.</p>

-The code and demonstration below outline how this may be achieved.
+<p>The code and demonstration below outline how this may be achieved.
+Notice how
-Notice how both left and right box offset properties are declared.
-This allows the footer to span the entire width of the bottom of the page, and it does so without disrupting the box model, allowing margins, borders, and padding to be applied freely.
+both left and right box offset properties are declared.
+This allows the footer to span the entire width of the bottom of the page, and it does so without disrupting the box model, allowing margins, borders, and padding to be applied freely.</p>

 <h4>HTML</h4>